 Take a look at that back right corner – that’s a whole chunk missing!
 Not only that, but one of the drawers had been haphazardly rebuilt.
 So, lesson learned again.
-I honestly can’t complain too much because I got two great pieces delivered for free from a half hour away and they’re solid, quality pieces.
+I honestly can’t complain too much.
+I have two great pieces delivered for free from a half hour away .
+Bonus: they’re solid, quality pieces.
 They just need some love.

 Now, normally I just use a tiny bit of wood filler, but a hole of that size requires the big guns come out to play.
 This is when I make use of autobody filler. (dramatic music begins to play…) I aint’ foolin’ when I say this stuff is hard as a rock when cured and works wonders on major damage like the spot I have.

 Like any epoxy, you mix different ratios together to get a highly stinky concoction and you have a small time window to work quickly.
 Slap it on leaving some extra to sand down, and let it cure about 20 minutes.
-There were plenty of other blemishes that required the wood filler, but all in all it was prepped in about an hour.
+There were plenty of other blemishes that required the wood filler.

 Once all was cured, I sanded with my favorite sander and got a new top to work with.